 With the current economic downturn many of our clients face more difficulty and stress, resulting in increased conflicts in the home and community.
 We have seen a 16% increase in housing/family/divorce cases and a 24% increase in consumer/merchant debt cases.

-Your financial support not only allows us to continue to provide support at our current level, but also allows us to keep up with the increasing demand for mediation services from low-income clients during one of the worst economic times during American history.
+Your financial support allows us both to continue providing support at our current level, and also allows us to keep up with the increasing demand for mediation services from low-income clients during one of the worst economic times during American history.

 - We are the only organization in the country that specializes in providing mediation and conflict resolution services to the diverse, multi-lingual, low-income Asian/Pacific Islander community.